rppicomidi/pio_midi_uart_lib/README.md

 This library API is very similar to [midi_uart_lib](https://github.com/rppicomidi/midi_uart_lib) except it does not use the native hardware UARTs.
 The advantages of this library are:
 - The MIDI TX output is open drain.
 This makes hardware interface easier.
 - RP2040 has only 2 hardware UARTs, and UART0 is often hard-coded for use as the debug console.
 If you need more than one MIDI UART, this technique is likely your only practical option.
+- RP2040 UARTs are always bidirectional.
+With this library, you may create MIDI OUT ports without creating MIDI IN ports

 # How to use
 1. Create a subdirectory (e.g. `lib`) under your main application library.